avaneev/a5hash/README.md

 }
 ```

-As expected, this code detects about 8\*2<sup>12</sup> matches.
-Admittedly,
+As expected, this code detects about 8\*2<sup>12</sup> matches (the `ent` is
+not added to the seeds here, but its addition decreases collisions due to
-by itself this is not an overall strong proof for the hash function's state
+auto-correlation effects).
+Admittedly, by itself this is not an overall strong
-uniformity.
-But it is adequate for the resistance against the "blinding
+evidence for the hash function's state uniformity.
+But it is adequate for the
-multiplication" occurring at least in the initial step.
-This test also
+resistance against the "blinding multiplication" occurring at some step.
-demonstrates that the `a5rand()` construct maintains unbiased state and
+This test demonstrates that the `a5rand()` construct maintains unbiased state
-collision statistics similar to that of uniform distribution, continuously.
+and collision statistics similar to that of uniform distribution,
-This test can be repeated with various initial states yielding the same
+continuously.
+This test can be repeated with various initial states yielding
-statistics.
+the same statistics.

 ## Blinding Multiplication